austral-electronics/Austral_Support/README.md

  * [Node-RED SDK - Fast system integration solution for Marine, Industry and Robotics (EN)](https://github.com/austral-electronics/wiki/wiki/Quantum-SDK)

 # H7 OEM CALCULATOR/IoT GATEWAY
 *The **H7 Calculator** allows you to build your next smart project rapidly using a connected platform based on the powerfull **STM32H743** microcontroller.
 It is the ideal solution for a hard real-time or safety-critical systems dedicated for remote browser-based displays operation in harsh environments like Marine, Industry, IoT, Drones, Off-Highway vehicles...
-If miniaturization is required, the H7 IoT Gateway bare electronic board can also be integrated into your system.*
+If further integration is required, the H7 IoT Gateway bare electronic board can also be integrated into your system.*
 #### Hardware :
 * [H7 OEM Calculator/IoT Gateway - Spécifications et guide d'installation (FR)](https://github.com/austral-electronics/wiki/blob/main/Marine%20IOT%20Gateway_03.pdf)
 * H7 OEM Calculator/IoT Gateway Board Datasheet